-Marcie attended Central Florida Community College where she was a member of Phi Theta Kappa, an honor society, and obtained her Legal Assistant degree in 1990, graduating with Honors.
-She obtained her Bachelor of Arts Degree in Public Administration from The University of Central Florida in December 1992.
-In May of 1994 Marcie started law school at Stetson University College of Law in Gulfport, Florida, graduating Cum Laude in December, 1996.
+Marcie worked in retail for over ten years, during which time she developed an interest in law and returned to college to pursue a Legal Assistant Degree.
+She attended Central Florida Community College where she was a member of Phi Theta Kappa and obtained her Legal Assistant degree in 1990, graduating with Honors.
+While attending CFCC she decided to proceed with her education and went on to the University of Central Florida, where she obtained her Bachelor of Arts Degree in Public Administration.
+In May of 1994, Marcie started classes at Stetson University College of Law in Gulfport, Florida, graduating cum laude in December, 1996.

-While attending Stetson, Marcie was awarded multiple academic scholarships and was placed on the Honor Roll numerous times.
+While at Stetson, Marcie was awarded multiple academic scholarships and was placed on the Honor Roll numerous times.
 She was a member of Ferguson-White American Inn of Court, and Phi Delta Phi, an international legal fraternity.
-Marcie participated in the Civil Government Clinic in the office of the City of St. Petersburg Attorney’s Office and served a Federal Judicial Internship with the Chief Judge of the Middle District of Florida, Elizabeth Kovachevich.
-During law school Marcie was appointed by the Governor as an Ombudsman to serve the needs of the elderly in nursing homes and assisted living facilities.
-While a first year student, Marcie placed second in Stetson’s Ninth Annual Intramural Moot Court Competition.
-After graduation, Marcie volunteered her time coaching Stetson students for the E. Earle Zehmer Workers’ Compensation Competition and as a judge for Stetson’s Environmental Moot Court Competitions.
+Marcie participated in the Civil Government Clinic in the office of the City of St. Petersburg Attorney’s Office and served a Federal Judicial Internship with the then Chief Judge of the Middle District of Florida, Elizabeth Kovachevich.
+While attending Stetson, Marcie returned to her roots of caring for the elderly and served as an Ombudsman, appointed by the Governor to serve the needs of the elderly in nursing homes and assisted living facilities.